jaymig/wxo-agents/context/README.md

 # Overview

 This set of agents and tools were created to demonstrate context_variable support within agents, tools, and eventually flows and knowledge.
+This proceedure requires that you have [ADK installed](https://developer.watson-orchestrate.ibm.com/getting_started/installing), a developer or saas tenant and have [configured your environment](https://developer.watson-orchestrate.ibm.com/environment/initiate_environment).

+# Getting started

+Ready to install?

+1) Download this repo

+2) Change into the 'context' directory
+3) Run the bash install script

 ## Scenario